Skip to main content

 Hoover was a self-made Quaker engineer, head of relief in occupied Belgium in the First World War, and Commerce Secretary under Harding and Coolidge.
 He believed in "associationalism", in which government would coordinate but not coerce business and labour, and in "rugged individualism" rather than direct federal welfare.

-What is hoover's responses?
+What are hoover's responses?

 Show answer